 Ongoing assessment is used to inform how pupils are progressing against this baseline assessment.
-Mountfield Heath School's senior staff will meet on a half termly basis to identify pupils who are not progressing as expected so that action plans can be developed to help implement and evaluate intervention strategies.
+Mountfield Heath School's staff will meet as a team around the child lead by a member of the senior leadership team on a half termly basis to identify pupils who are not progressing as expected so that action plans can be developed to help implement and evaluate intervention strategies.

-Parents and carers will receive daily feedback on the progress of their child, termly feedback on progress towards ITEP targets, a detailed annual review, and an end of year report.
+Parents and carers will receive daily feedback on the progress and engagement of their child, termly feedback on progress towards ITEP targets, a detailed annual review, and an end of year report.